kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ### `Terminated` {#container-state-terminated}

-A container in the `Terminated` state has begin execution and has then either run to completion or has failed for some reason.
+A container in the `Terminated` state had began execution and then has either run to completion or has failed for some reason.
 When you use `kubectl` to query a Pod with a container that is `Terminated`, you see a reason, and exit code, and the start and finish time for that container's period of execution.